Sushil J. Louis

 The engineering, science, and art in creating advanced computer games.
 Design and implementation of game components in producing useable and engaging computer games.
 Prerequisite: CS381

 We will study the technology, science, and art involved in the creation of computer games.
 The course will emphasize hands-on development of games.
-We will study a variety of software technologies relevant to games including programming languages, scripting languages, operating systems, file systems, networks, simulation engines, and multi-media design systems.
-We will also study some of the underlying scientific concepts from computer science and related fields including: simulation and modeling, graphics, artificial intelligence, real-time processing, and game theory.
-Finally, we will study the art and design principles for developing useable and engaging games including: software engineering, human computer interaction, thematic structure, graphic design, choreography, music and sound effects, and game aesthetics.
+We will study the art and design principles for developing useable and engaging games including: software engineering, human computer interaction, gameplay, thematic structure, graphic design, choreography, music and sound effects, and game aesthetics.

 Sushil J. Louis: